 Studies published in the last few months have used our map, and massive dataset, to show that the global high seas fishing footprint is wider than previously thought, that the industry is overwhelmingly dominated by a few wealthy countries, and that without distorting government subsidies much of it would be unprofitable.
 These insights arrive just in time to empower negotiators of the high seas treaty.

 In February, we published a study in Science revealing that industrial fishing extends over more than 55 percent of the global ocean, with vessels operating for over 40 million hours and travelling 460 million kilometres a year.
 That’s far enough to get to the moon and back 600 times!
-Most remarkable was the finding that just five countries account for 85 percent of all observed fishing on the high seas: China, Spain, Taiwan, Japan and South Korea.
+Most remarkable was the finding that just five countries account for 85 percent of all observed fishing on the high seas: China, Spain, Chinese Taipei, Japan and South Korea.

-This skew in control was brought into even sharper relief by a further study published by University of California Santa Barbara that shows how vessels flagged to higher income nations are responsible for an astounding 96.5 percent of all trackable industrial fishing on the high seas, with China and Taiwan together accounting for more than half.
+This skew in control was brought into even sharper relief by a further study published by University of California Santa Barbara that shows how vessels flagged to higher income nations are responsible for an astounding 96.5 percent of all trackable industrial fishing on the high seas, with China and Chinese Taipei together accounting for more than half.